bennymeg/nx-electron/README.md

 ## Prerequisite

-This module is based on Nx, you will need to [set up an Nx workspace](https://nx.dev/web/getting-started/getting-started) before you can use this nx-electron.
+This module is based on Nx, you will need to [set up an Nx workspace](https://nx.dev/web/getting-started/getting-started) before you can use nx-electron.

 ## Installation